 Beverly Hills Chihuahua did its best to avert this with a message in the credits saying, essentially, "make sure that you really want and are prepared to care for a dog should you get one."
 Ostensibly, this film is immune to the effect, as it was made in response to a terrible cultural trend that was already in existence (and apparently on the decline at the time).
 If anything, The Simple Life and Paris Hilton are to blame for the trend that led to the film.

 Turtles, thanks to the Teenage Mutant Ninja Turtles movie.
 Many parents got them not knowing that they live for decades, which is usually longer than their kids will be interested in them, and so they have become invasive species in some places.
 It doesn't help that parents tend to mistakenly believe that turtles are easy to care for (often believing they just need a tank, some water to swim in, and some food now and again).
 In reality, many species of turtle require specialized care (especially when it comes to diet) and are not for beginning reptile owners.

 Ratatouille led quite a few kids to want pet rats.
-This actually may have been more of a sensible choice than the previously mentioned animals, as domestic rats make good pets: they're fairly low-maintenance, they're friendlier than their more popular cousins the mice, they can be litter-trained, they don't particularly smell, and you can train them to sit on your shoulder.
+This actually may have been more of a sensible choice than the previously mentioned animals, as domestic rats make good pets: they're fairly low-maintenance, they're friendlier than their more popular cousins (mice and hamsters), they can be litter-trained, they don't particularly smell, and you can train them to sit on your shoulder.
 It's recommended you buy at least two (preferably of the same gender, because opposite sexes fight unless they're in heat, when they do a different kind of wrestling) if you're not going to be around all the time, because they're quite social and get lonely.

 According to at least one newspaper article, restaurants also reported an upswing in orders of the eponymous dish.